genepi/lpa-pipeline/README.md

 # LPA Server Pipeline

-This repository includes the used pipeline for the submitted article **XXX**.
+This repository includes the used pipeline for the article **A comprehensive map of single base polymorphisms in the hypervariable LPA Kringle-IV-2 copy number variation region**.
+The paper can be found [here](http://www.jlr.org/content/early/2018/11/09/jlr.M090381.full.pdf+html).

 You can upload a **BAM file** and get **annotated low-level variants** in return.
 In the current version, indel detection and BAQ features are disabled.